ICC United Kingdom Annual Arbitration & ADR Conference: the boundaries of influence in arbitration, 23 & 24 October 2024

 • more use should be made of offers made without prejudice to costs or costs rules.

-Duncan Bagshaw, Partner, Howard Kennedy, Vice Chair, ICC United Kingdom Arbitration and ADR Committee
+Duncan Bagshaw, Partner, Howard Kennedy, and Vice Chair, ICC United Kingdom Arbitration and ADR Committee

 Matt Fritzsche, Partner, Claims & Disputes, Forensic & Integrity Services, Ernst & Young LLP